issamohamed/ux_case_study/README.md

 ## About

 These case studies represent a code-first approach to UX/UI design.
-Rather than static mockups, each project is a fully interactive prototype built in React—demonstrating that great design can emerge directly from code.
+Whether it be a sleek/quiet banking app or a colorfully loud hotel site, rather than static mockups, each project is a fully interactive prototype built in React—demonstrating that great design can emerge directly from code.

 **What makes these different:**
 - Fully functional prototypes, not wireframes